Impairment Rating Evaluations: What you need to know

 How is the Percentage of Impairment determined?

 A specially qualified expert will perform a medical exam, and make two determinations.
 The first step is to determine whether the claimant’s work related injury has reached a point that is “reasonably presumed to be permanent”.
 This is based on the definition of ‘permanency’ in The AMA Guides to the Evaluation of Permanent Impairment.
 [While confusing, this is different from another often used term called Maximum Medical improvement.
-This term means the injured worker is a good as they are reasonable expected to ever get.
+This term means the injured worker is as good as they are reasonable expected to ever get.
 It does not take into consideration the possibility of worsening of the claimant’s condition over time.
 “Permanency” means the condition is stable, and is not expected to improve OR worsen in the foreseeable future.]

 If the doctor performing the IRE determines that the work injury meets the definition of “reasonably presumed permanent”, the doctor proceeds to step 2.

-Step two requires the doctor use the examination results with reference to (arbitrary) charts, tables and graphs in the AMA Guides to the calculate the ‘percentage of bodily impairment’ due to the work injury.
+Step two requires the doctor use the examination results with reference to (arbitrary) charts, tables and graphs in the AMA Guides to calculate the ‘ percentage of bodily impairment’ due to the work injury.
 Many of the tables and charts are subjective, allowing the doctor to use different figures, based on what the doctor thinks would be the best one to use.
 Based on “the math”, a percentage of bodily impairment will be determined.
 If that figure is under 35%, the injured worker’s disability status changes from of totally disabled to partially disabled, limiting the injured worker to 500 weeks of wage loss benefits.

 How does the ‘disability status’ change?

 If the insurance company Requests an IRE within the proper time frame (within 60 days of claimant having received 104 weeks of total disability benefits), the change is ‘automatic’.
 The insurance company simply files a form with the Department of Labor and Industry, and the status is changed.
 It is then the injured worker’s burden to file a petition to challenge the change of status.
 There are deadlines on the claimant to do so – and the timing impacts what type of arguments the claimant can make.
 For example, claimant can argue the insurance company’s Request was not timely; the exam or calculations were not performed correctly; the injury does not meet the definition of permanent; or the entire process violates the claimant’s constitutional rights.
 Some of the possible arguments are “waived” (given up), if the claimant’s challenge is not filed timely.
-Beyond other deadlines, the injure worker may be prohibited from raising ANY challenge.
+Beyond other deadlines, the injured worker may be prohibited from raising ANY challenge.

 If the insurance company does not seek an IRE within the time limit stated above, then the burden is on the defendant to prove all elements of the request, exam and calculations are accurate.
 This is done by filing a Petition for Modification of benefits, and presenting evidence to a Workers’ Compensation Judge who will decide the issues argued by each side, and whether the evidence presented is sufficient to satisfy the insurance company’s burden to change the injured worker’s status.